 2. Ask for more

 You could save money by asking your doctor to make a few changes to your child’s prescription.
 For example, Wilken recommends asking your doctor to prescribe 2 quick-relief inhalers at the same time and to write a prescription for a 90-day supply so that you have only 1 copayment for 3 months’ worth of inhalers.

 3. Compare pharmacy prices

 Not all pharmacies charge the same amount for the same medication — even if you have insurance.
 Call around to see who has the best price.
 Better yet, download the Optum Perks app to easily find the lowest price at a pharmacy near you.
 It’ll even compare costs at club stores such as Costco, whose pharmacies are sometimes open to nonmembers, Carver says.
-You might also save money by using a mail-order option, such as Optum Store home delivery.

 4. Search for coupons